mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``string``
 Example     ``"tags:\n\n{tags:J\n}\n"``
-Description Custom format string to build content of metadata files.
+Description Custom format string to build the content of metadata files with.

             Note: Only applies for ``"mode": "custom"``.
 =========== =====